AustinClemmer/bush/finalReport.md

 There is a lot of confusion surrounding the correct nomenclature for what the terminal is and what a shell is.
 A user will interact with the terminal emulator in order to use the shell to propagate messages and commands to the operating systems kernel leading to the execution and manipulation of operating system services to complete tasks necessary for the user.
 The terminal emulator is a program that provides an emulated terminal for displaying and accepting information in the form of user input, the shell is the program that checks to see what the user has entered and pass it along to the kernel in order to complete some activity.
 The two terms terminal and shell are often conflated because they are hard to separate conceptually.
 The shell simply runs in the terminal.
 The problem with most shells is over complication of what is a seemingly simple program.

 The legacy problem is rampant in shell programs.
 The legacy problem can be defined as "the way it has been done, it will continue to be done".
 The most prevalent shells in today's modern computing world are the same shells that have been around, and in use, for two to three decades.
 This project seeks to condense some of the shell programs that are still in use, by only including useful features, or features the developer thought were necessary in a shell.

 The intended user base is anyone who uses a shell, is dissatisfied with bloat, or over-complication of simplistic actions in shell use.
+The belly up shell has a no bloat user prompt that only displays a triple bracket leader (">>> ") for each refreshed command line.
+It will notify you of any permission conflicts, and malformed commands with a returned error/exit status.
+The use of 'sudo' will prompt for the users password, and then lead into the desired activities if permission conflicts are present.
+The user can look back through the current session's history with the up arrow key in the order of most recently used to the first command entered during that session.
+The built-in command 'jobs' will present the user with a list of the current processes through the use of the ps command.
+Given the way the jobs feature was implemented it will accept all flags that the ps command accepts.
+The command 'cd dir/' will help the user change directories, the default cd with no path will take the user to their home directory as specified at the operating system level.
+To list the current contents of a directory, the command 'ls' will provide a color-coded output of the files and directories in the directory it is invoked.   #TODO: turn into bullets

+##Design, Development, and Testing

+###Design

+### Development

+### Testing

+##Results

+## Conclusions and Future Work

+## References

+[1] stuff